Vocabulary words are the foundation of writing, so the more you know, the more engaging and accurate your writing will be. Grab a new word today!

 Definition of Elucidate :

 \ i-ˈlü-sə-ˌdāt \ verb; make (something) clear; explain.
-Also, clarify, shed light on, spell out.
+And also, clarify, shed light on, spell out.

 "After Chad Jr. elucidated to Charlotte how the female mind works, she hit him.
 Hard.
 Where the bruise wouldn't show.
-Then she took some selfies."
+And then she took some selfies."

 9-8 Word of the Day.